 Streets of Rage 2 features a redesigned game engine from the original, showing larger characters and more use of the game screen (including a life bar system resembling the system from Final Fight) while adding new gameplay mechanics (such as the new Special Attack system and character-based abilities).
 These features were carried over to Streets of Rage 3.

 The game was ported to Sega Game Gear and Sega Master System (Europe only) in 1993.
 Along with different levels and inferior graphics, sounds, and gameplay, both omit Max as a playable character.
-The original game was also ported to the arcade using Sega's Mega Play arcade board (based on the Mega Drive/Genesis hardware) in Europe, Australia, and Asia.
+The original game was also ported to arcades using Sega's Mega Play arcade board (based on the Genesis hardware) in Europe, Australia, and Asia.
+The game later received an enhanced downloadable port for the Nintendo 3DS (as part of the Sega 3D Classics series), adding stereoscopic 3D support and new game modes.

 Streets of Rage plays like a traditional side-scrolling brawler.
 Up to two players can choose between one of each of the game's main protagonists as they face eight levels of constant enemies: